 Encouraging Your Child to Get Help if They Need It

-If your homesick college student seems like they may benefit from professional help, visiting their campus counseling center might be the first step.
+If your homesick college student seems like they may benefit from professional help, you might encourage them to visit their campus counseling center.
 Many colleges also offer mental health services and counseling on campus, often at little to no cost.

 Helping Your Child Find a New Familiar

-Parents might encourage their child to help them make their not-yet-so-familiar home feel more known.
-If your college student loves coffee, they might want to find a local shop they can visit frequently—their own personal coffee haunt.
+Instead, you might encourage your child to find ways to make their not-yet-so-familiar home feel more known.
+If your college student loves coffee, they might want to find a local shop they can visit frequently — turning it into their own personal hang-out spot.

 If they’re into museums, discovering the best ones nearby could help them feel more grounded in their new environment.